TudeAlex/ESP_8266_RCP_Online_Indicator/README.md

 - **On business exit** Yellow
 - **Away** Red

-If connected correctly, at the beggining all LED will be turned on till first succesful request GetMyStatus0 (request that gets status of user).
-If nothing changes, that mean there is problem with connection.
-Firstly restart device by using button 'rst' on ESP8266 if there is problem with device.
-## LIBRARIES

-Libraries used for project:

-- **ESP8266WiFi.h**
-- **WiFiClientSecure.h**
-- **ESP8266HTTPClient.h**

 ## IMPORTANT

-Code was used and tested only with Polish version of website, to make it work for English version it is necessary to modify the methods extractPresenceStatus() and ledDriver
+Code was used and tested only with Polish version of website, to make it work for English version it is necessary to modify the methods `extractPresenceStatus()` and `ledDriver()`

 ## ADDING_FEATERS

-Functions related to retrieving additional data from the RCP panel can be implemented by modifying the `externPresenceStatus` method.
+Functions related to retrieving additional data from the RCP panel can be implemented by modifying the `extractPresenceStatus()` method.
 This method handles the response from the server when requesting the endpoint `GetMyStatus0`.

 The response message contains at least the following additional information:
 - **Total work time**